Nymeria: A Massive Collection of Multimodal Egocentric Daily Motion in the Wild: Building Nymeria Dataset

-\subsection{Privacy considerations}
+\subsubsection{Privacy considerations.}

-The \nymeria dataset was collected with rigorous privacy and ethics.
-We strictly follow Project Aria research guidelines for responsible innovation.
-Prior to data collection, consent was obtained from all participants and home owners regarding data recording and usage.
-Data was collected and stored in an anonymized way.
-The state-of-the-art algorithm EgoBlur~\cite{egoblur} is used to blur faces and license plates in all videos, including data recorded at indoor closed environments.
-This de-identification process happened before further data processing and analysis.
+We follow Project Aria research guideline for responsible innovation.
+Prior to data collection, consents were obtained from participants and home owners for recording and data usage.
+The SOTA de-identification algorithm EgoBlur~\cite{egoblur} is used to blur faces and license plates for all videos.